yousskadi/akeyless-workshop-2/Lab05/guide.md

 # Investigating the Flask App

+This lab will help you investigate how the Flask App works with Akeyless dynamic secrets and the MySQL database.

+Key Objectives:
+- Expose and interact with the Flask App UI
+- View the application deployment status in ArgoCD
+- Examine the Flask App logs to understand dynamic secret rotation

+Table of Contents:

 - [Investigating the Flask App](#investigating-the-flask-app)
   - [1.
 Expose the Flask App](#1-expose-the-flask-app)
   - [2.
 Check the ArgoCD UI](#2-check-the-argocd-ui)